 These next two chapters will expand your range of expression substantially, and set up to easily learn any new concept the language might throw at you.

 This chapter really takes you to the next level.
 It teaches you all about noun phrases, which have a wide range of uses and give you the ability to talk about things in far greater detail.

 For example, instead of saying something simple such as, “I ate lunch in Shinjuku with my friends”, noun phrases allow you to say much more interesting things like, “I ate lunch at a new restaurant in Shinjuku with some friends that I met at high school“.

 Noun phrases are incredibly powerful, yet fairly simple to put together, especially in Japanese.
 This chapter covers them in detail.

-As a key building block of the Japanese language, particles are of course covered right from chapter two, with more added along the way as needed.
+As a key building block of the Japanese language, particles are of course covered right from Chapter 2, with more added along the way as needed.
 This chapter provides a far more detailed look.

 The lessons in this chapter are not essential to being able to speak Japanese, but they will give you a deeper understanding of how different particles work.
 This will help you avoid the more subtle mistakes that even some advanced Japanese speakers sometimes make.

 This chapter also answers one of the biggest questions that even confuses people who have been studying Japanese for years – the difference between the particles “wa” and “ga”.